Write First Draft of a Book: Simple Guide for Beginners

 And who knows?

-The story for which you're struggling to write today, could one day become someone else's favorite book.
+The story you're struggling to write today could one day become someone else's favorite book.

 Keep writing.